Get instant quote

 PLA vs. ABS: What's the difference?

-PLA and ABS are the two most common materials for prototyping FDM 3D printing (along with PETG).
-Both are thermoplastics, so the filament softens when heated and returns to a solid when cooled.
+PLA and ABS are the two of the most common materials for prototyping FDM 3D printing (along with PETG).
+Both are thermoplastics, which means the filament softens when heated and returns to a solid when cooled.
 FDM printers melt and extrude PLA or ABS through a nozzle to build parts layer by layer.
+While both are used for FDM, they have key differences that make each better suited to specific applications.
+This article covers the main differences engineers should consider.

 Want to compare pricing for PLA and ABS?